anshuln2/oml_1/README.md

 ## FAQs

-1. Deepspped
+1. Deepspeed conflicts with the installation from the requirements.txt
-     - You might have to install deepspeed from source and pass DS_CPU_ADAM=1 while setting it up if the installation from the requirements.txt does not work
+     - You might have to install Deepspeed from source and pass DS_CPU_ADAM=1 while setting it up

 3. Deepspeed
-    - Do change the number of GPUs you have available in the deepspeed call's `include localhost:` flag to set which GPU cores you want to use.
+    - Do change the number of GPUs you have available in the Deepspeed call's `include localhost:` flag to set which GPU cores you want to use.
 Also change the value of d in the script to represent how many GPUs you want to use simulataneously.